-Nitric Deploy can be accessed by navigating to https://deploy.nitric.io - you'll be greeted by our sign in screens.
+Nitric Deploy can be accessed by navigating to deploy.nitric.io - you'll be greeted by our sign-in screens.
 Follow the prompts to sign in with GitHub.

 Organizations allow you to group your projects.
-For example, I have an organization which contains all of my demo projects.
+For example, I have an organization that contains all of my demo projects.

 Let's create a new organization and give it a name.

-The next step is to set up our AWS credentials with our new organization.
-Navigate to Settings -> Credentials and click Create Credential.
+The next step is to set up a connection to your AWS account from your new organization.
+Navigate to

-Projects can be imported from existing Git repositories or we can scaffold a new project for you from one our of templates.
+Projects can be imported from existing Git repositories or you can scaffold a new project from one of the templates.
+Start by clicking

-Our template projects will give you a starting point with a basic REST API.
+Our template projects will give you a starting point with, typically with a basic REST API.